 No adoption will unfold exactly as you planned, and the path you take will depend on everyone’s individual circumstances and needs.
 The steps below represent one picture of what our clients experience when they pursue an open adoption of a non-relative infant.

 Choosing an attorney for an adoption is an important and personal decision.
 Make sure you ask prospective attorneys about their background and philosophy, and pick someone you feel comfortable with.
-John Chally will be happy to answer all of your questions and spend time letting you get to know him.
-Read more about John here.
+Tabitha Koh will be happy to answer all of your questions and spend time letting you get to know her.
+Read more about Tabitha here.

 You will need to undergo a home study and obtain a pre-placement report certifying that you can provide a suitable home for a child.
 We will guide you through this process.

 Your profile will be your first introduction to the birth parents.
 It is an opportunity to share a sense of who you are as an individual or couple, your relationships with family and friends, and the kind of life you hope to create for an adopted child.